createcandle/voco/README.md

 - "Set a timer for 5 minutes"
 - "Set an alarm for a quarter past 9"
 - "Wake me up at 7 am"
-- "Set a countdown for 3 minutes"
+- "Set a countdown to midnight"

 #### Query timers
 - "How many alarms are set?"